alexhuangster/alexhuangster.github.io/_drafts/reading-cracking-the-coding-interview-6th-edition.md

 {% include toc.html %}

 ## I. The Interview Process

+Checkpoints:

+- Analytical skills
+- Coding skills
+- Technical knowledge / Computer Science fundamentals
+- Experience
+- Culture fit / Communication skills

 ### Why?

+> I'll leave you with this: it is what it is, so let's do the best we can with it.

+NO WHY!

 ### How Questions are Selected
 ### It's All Relative
 ### Frequently Asked Questions